 Your company is required to record details of health and safety information for legal reasons, similar to maintaining records about professional qualifications and membership of trade bodies.
 Health and safety records help keep your employees safe at work and ensure that the company is meeting its legal obligations towards both them and the public.

-Now that you know what the most common and main challenges that an HR executive would face, why not go in for your interview, or start work with the right tools to help you face them right.
+Now that you know what the most common and main challenges that an HR professionals would face, why not go in for your interview, or start work with the right tools to help you face them right.
 Our Diploma in Office Administration and HR – Level 4 is an accredited certification that will definitely help your career.

 For more information about our programmes contact us on [email protected]